Judge: Geoff Beals

 The last image is White Heron (Egretta alba modesta) (Kotuku) on display.
 This bird is in its breeding plumage, we can see.
 And it's got nice feather detail and seems to be generally sharp as well.
 So all of that's good.
 The main criticism I have is that you have a gap at the top and the legs are chopped off at the bottom.
 And I think if you had aimed your camera just a tiny bit further down, you'd have got the whole bird in the frame.
 And that's what I would've liked to have seen.
 Apart from that though, it's a very nice capture of this bird.
 And well done.

-The trophy winners and place getters will be presented at our August club evening (and AGM) on 8th Aug.
+The trophy winners and place getters were presented at our August club evening (and AGM) on 8th Aug 2024.

 Share: